Leaf painting is an absolute favourite, with my kids, and something that we do all the time.

 It also requires control to get the paint into the right place and in the right quantity.
 So she needs to understand volume and the effect of the pressure she provides.
 And through doing this for herself, she’s also building her sense of independence and pride in her abilities, which is always wonderful to see!

 I can cope with moping up a bit of paint now and again for a payoff like that.

 Leaf painting is as fancy or simple as she wants it.
 Though she’s now quite an accomplished little artist, she often likes to stick to painting single colours on her leaves.
 Sometimes this is in a pattern, sometimes just a great big blob of colour.
 Whatever she wants is fine.

 I often (if she’ll let me!) paint a leaf or two myself, just to demonstrate some other techniques or patterns she might want to try.
 Though mostly I’m ignored, and my leaves designated to the ‘not very good’ pile!
 Children are nothing if not honest…

-I like to give T-Bird a variety of different sized paintbrushes for her leaf painting , ranging from my own very thin and delicate brushes, to her own bulky ‘kid’ paintbrushes.
+I like to give T-Bird a variety of different sized paintbrushes for her leaf painting.
+Ranging from my own very thin and delicate brushes, to her own bulky ‘kid’ paintbrushes.
 It’s fascinating to see what she makes of these and how she explores the different kind of marks that they make.

 Even delicate leaves and fronds of grass can make patterns, and different things have to be used in different ways.
-She might want to use a stick like a pencil or as a stamper, but flexible items like leaves and grass require a different technique.
+T-Bird might want to use a stick like a pencil or as a stamper.
+But flexible items like leaves and grass require a different technique.

-She has clear rules and ideas about this, and, for her, the positioning of the leaves is as much a part of the activity as the actual leaf painting.
+She has clear rules and ideas about this.
+For her, the positioning of the leaves is as much a part of the activity as the actual leaf painting.
 The pattern might not look like anything to us, but to her it is a very deliberate arrangement that gives her great satisfaction to create.

 Looking for more nature play ideas?
 Check out some of our other posts!